Are Surveillance Cameras an Invasion of Privacy in Medical Clinics?

 When a patient goes to a doctor’s office, a clinic, or a hospital they want to be assured that they are going to a safe place.
 Patients want an environment where the physicians and nurses can focus on their health needs and are not distracted with other issues.

 Watching the hallway or waiting room at a clinic can be very beneficial to a patient for many reasons.
-For example, if a patient collapses in a hallway on the way to their appointment or if someone passes out while sitting in a chair waiting for the doctor.
+For example, if a patient collapses in a hallway on the way to their appointment or if someone passes out while sitting in a chair in the waiting room.

 This extra effort at surveillance can be lifesaving.